-All of Blackhawk's degree and certificate programs are described in full in this College Catalog.
+All of Blackhawk's degree programs are described in full in this College Catalog.
 Students should read it carefully to learn the requirements and characteristics of each program.

 In order to respond to emerging needs and remain current with technology and workplace expectations, Blackhawk's programs undergo changes.
 Generally, a student may graduate following the academic plan established based on the program in place at the time of the student's initial enrollment.
 However, because of frequent program changes and the length of time taken by students to meet graduation requirements, the following policies will govern which academic plan will be used to define a student's graduation requirements.